 Programme Health Check

-Our primary programme objective is to provide exceptional facilities and value for money.
+Our primary programme objective is to promote sustainable development for the benefit of the public.

-Periodic project or programme reviews spread over the life of a project/programme can provide early warnings of concerns looming and will assist the project to remain on track to deliver the sphere objectives.
+Periodic programme reviews spread over the life of a programme can provide early warnings of issues looming and will assist the programme to remain on track to deliver the sphere objectives.

-Our project health check will provide an alternative view of all aspects of the project, programme, scope, and processes that will allow us to provide a support package to the project manager, sphere sponsor, and other key project management staff.
+Our programme health check will provide an alternative view of all aspects of the programme, scope, and processes that will allow us to provide a support package to the programme manager, sponsor, and other key management stakeholders.

 To get the most from the health check, we operate through the following steps:

-- Approach: we identify who we want to involve in the process and how representative we want them to be of the sphere
+- Approach: we identify who we want to involve in the process and how representative we want them to be of the Foundation.

 - Timing: we identify the best time to perform the health check

-- Build commitment and ownership among colleagues: those involved need to comprehend what the health check is, why the sphere is doing it and what it will get from the process
+- Build commitment and ownership among colleagues: those involved need to comprehend what the health check is, why the Foundation is doing it and what it will get from the process

 Once we have the results, we investigate the scores thoroughly and take stock of the findings.
 Benchmarking the results alongside other similar firms assists us to prioritise the areas we want to improve.
-A training to analyse and interpret the results is a vital part of the process as what emerges from these discussions should be an accurate picture of current practice in Kayndrexsphere.
+A training to analyse and interpret the results is a vital part of the process as what emerges from these discussions should be an accurate picture of current practice in the Kayndrex Foundation.

 There are a range of online resources including: